learn-co-curriculum/dsc-pca-and-digital-image-processing/README.md

 %timeit grid_search.fit(X_pca_train, y_train)
 ```

+    /Users/matthew.mitchell/anaconda3/lib/python3.6/site-packages/sklearn/cross_validation.py:41: DeprecationWarning: This module was deprecated in version 0.18 in favor of the model_selection module into which all the refactored classes and functions are moved.
+Also note that the interface of the new CV iterators are different from that of this module.
+This module will be removed in 0.20.
+      "This module will be removed in 0.20.", DeprecationWarning)
+    /Users/matthew.mitchell/anaconda3/lib/python3.6/site-packages/sklearn/grid_search.py:42: DeprecationWarning: This module was deprecated in version 0.18 in favor of the model_selection module into which all the refactored classes and functions are moved.
+This module will be removed in 0.20.
+      DeprecationWarning)

+    16.8 s ± 25.3 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)

 ```python
 grid_search.best_params_
 ```

+    {'C': 10.0, 'gamma': 0.001}

 ```python
 grid_search.best_estimator_.score(X_pca_test, y_test)
 ```

+    0.89

 ## Visualizing Some of the Features Captured by PCA